andytluminosity/WebSort-Downloads/README.md

 - [ ] Current website is not being detected at all
 	- First reload/refresh the Chrome extension.
 If the problem persists, remove and re-add the Chrome extension (see **Usage** for instructions on re-adding the extension)
 - [ ] Only some downloads are being sorted into the desired folder
 	- Currently, this program is quite slow.
-It is recommended to download files with 1-second intervals to ensure that the program sorts every download
+It is recommended to download files with 0.5 to 1 second intervals to ensure that the program sorts every download

 ## Reporting Other Issues
 - When reporting other issues, please run the program using start_debug.exe, recreate the issue, and copy-paste everything that is said on the console into a .txt file.
 It makes fixing the issue a lot easier!